suatt-prog/suatt-prog/README.md

 - 👋 Hi, I’m @suatt-prog
 - 👀 I’m interested in app development and automation
-- 🌱 I’m currently learning java language
+- 🌱 I’m currently learning C# language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me suattopcu13@gmail.com